rootxnet/rootxnet-web/README.md

 # build the container and name it testproj
 docker build -t testproj .

-# run the container, make port 8000 accessible from host, name the instance as testproj.instance
+# run the container, make port 8000 accessible on localhost, name the instance as testproj.instance
-docker run --publish=8000:8000 --name=testproj.instance -t testproj:latest
+docker run --publish=127.0.0.1:8000:8000 --name=testproj.instance -t testproj:latest
 ```
-From now on the website will be available at the http://<host IP>:8000
+From now on, the website will be available at the http://127.0.0.1:8000/

 ### Testing
 Docker can also be used to test the project: